developerZohab/Personal-Budget-Tracker/README.md

 ## 🙌 Contributing

 We welcome contributions!
 Fork the repo, make improvements (e.g., new features or bug fixes), and submit a pull request.
 Follow best practices like adding tests and updating docs.

 ---

-## 📜 License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

----